OrigamiDream/CoRT/README.md

 In the paper, they suggest supervised-manner learning when you have labels.

 I've used contrastive loss from the paper, and Pre-training and Fine-tuning separation.<br>
-First, Perform Pre-training in representation learning manner.<br>
+1. Perform Pre-training in representation learning manner.
-Second, to perform Fine-tuning, cut off the representation projection layer and attach new classifier layers.
+2. to perform Fine-tuning, cut off the representation projection layer and attach new classifier layers.

 This gave me significant improvement on performance and speed of converge.